WHAT THE HECK IS AN EXPOSURE TRIANGLE?

-Remember that I mentioned “we usually aim for just-right exposure”?
+Remember earlier that I mentioned “we usually aim for just-right exposure”?
 Yes, I used the word “usually”.
-Which means, “just-right” exposures are not always right.
-There are times where we deliberately over-expose or under-expose photos for that creative effect.
-A classic example, silhouettes.
+Which means, “just-right” exposures are not always the only way to go.
+There are times when we deliberately over-expose or under-expose photos for that creative effect.
+A classic example will be silhouettes.

-Every photographer will mention this, and so shall I – There are no “perfect exposures”.
-The only “perfect exposure” that you can have is when you master the exposure triangle and photographer’s mind.
-You are a master when you can freely produce the image that you have in your mind.
+Every photographer will mention this, and so shall I – There are no perfect exposures.
+The only perfect exposure happens when you master the exposure triangle and freely produce the images you have in your mind.

 Is the whole triangle thing too confusing?
 I have created an exposure triangle “cheat sheet” below.
 If you don’t find it ugly, please feel free to save the image below (right click -> save image as) for your future reference… or simply click/tap on it to view the full image.